pailhead/three-refactor-chunk-material/README.md

 #include <some_pars> //not glsl

 void main() { //GLSL

+        vec4 computationResult; //GLSL - a variable specific to the template, not the chunks

 	#include <some_computation> //not GLSL (three replaces this with GLSL)

-	gl_Position = computationResult; //GLSL and specific variable name to the material template }
+	gl_Position = computationResult; //GLSL
+}
 ```